The Art of Hosting: Creating Genuine Connections Through Dinner Parties

 Start planning your first one.
 I'll help!
 Here's what I made this week, and how it went:

-I added all the honey and it was too thin.
+I added all the honey, and it was too thin.
 I then added more goat cheese to try to thicken it up; it didn't help much.
 I could have probably put it in the fridge to firm up but didn't think of that at the time.
 Harumph.
-But it was tasty and I would make it again watching the thickness of the dish as I went.
+But it was tasty, and I would make it again, watching the thickness of the dish as I went.

-A Zingy Ceaser Inspired Potato Salad.
+A Zingy Caesar Inspired Potato Salad

-My friends liked this, I thought it was a little uninspiring...and the cashews were bitter, probably because my curry was bitter.
+My friends liked this; I thought it was a little uninspiring...and the cashews were bitter, probably because my curry was bitter.

 We all loved this dessert.
-I recommend that you scoop with a very large spoon if you made it in a large dish, or make traditional individual dishes.
+I recommend that you scoop with a very large spoon if you made it in a large dish or make traditional individual dishes.
 It fell apart when scooped with a small spoon.

 Let me know if you try any of these recipes! - H